T1 Internet Access for Dummies

-We specialize in Alabama T1 line.
+We specialize in Clio Fractional T1 Line.
 This page is a quick summary of the products specifically offered by T1Market in Clio.

-As we go forward, our wish is to regularly enhance our product offerings.
-We now deliver business items usually used by bigger firms, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also supply free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to create a bond with you - our client - that will last for years to come.
+As we go forward, our objective is to continuously improve our product offerings.
+We now supply enterprise items normally used by larger firms, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our service providers even provide cost-free managed Cisco routers for multi-year agreements.
+Primarily, our goal is to build a bond with you - our customer - that will last for years to come.
 Acquiring your trust is what we do all the time.
-Conserving you money on economical bandwidth services is exactly how we keep it.
+Saving you money on low-cost MPLS services is how we keep it.